dat-ecosystem-archive/docs/docs/concepts.md

 <img src="/assets/share_link.png" alt="Share unique dat link" style="width:500px;"/>

 To maintain privacy, the dat link controls access to your data.
 Any data shared in the network is encrypted using your link as the password.
-Learn more about Dat's securtiy and privacy below or in [the faqs](faq#security-and-privacy).
+Learn more about Dat's security and privacy below or in [the faqs](faq#security-and-privacy).
 We are also investigating ways to improve [reader privacy](https://blog.datproject.org/2016/12/12/reader-privacy-on-the-p2p-web/) for public data.

 ## Version History

-Dat automatically maintains a built in version history whenever files are added.
+Dat automatically maintains a built-in version history whenever files are added.
 Dat uses this history to allow partial downloads of files, for example only getting the latest files.
 There are two types of versioning performed automatically by Dat.
 Metadata is stored in a folder called `.dat` in the main folder of a repository, and data is stored as normal files in the main folder.

 Dat uses append-only registers to store version history.
 This means all changes are written to the end of the file, growing over time.

 ### Metadata Versioning

-Dat acts as a one-to-one mirror of the state of a folder and all it's contents.
+Dat acts as a one-to-one mirror of the state of a folder and all its contents.
 When importing files, Dat grabs the filesystem metadata for each file and checks if there is already an entry for this filename.
 If the file with this metadata matches exactly the newest version of the file metadata stored in Dat, then this file will be skipped (no change).

 If the metadata differs or does not exist, then this new metadata entry will be appended as the new 'latest' version for this file in the append-only SLEEP metadata content register.